jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 285 Effect of cancellation of young parent payment on disability allowance or child disability allowance
 Despite the cancellation under section 281(2) of the young parent payment payable to a young person (P), P must be treated as continuing to receive a young parent payment for the purposes of section 85(1)﻿(a) and (2)﻿(c)﻿(i) and the cancellation has no effect on P’s entitlement to receive any disability allowance or child disability allowance.

+**Special cases: variations on ordinary sanctions rules**

+### 285A Exclusion of sanction for first or second failure if timely recompliance occurs
+MSD must not impose a sanction under section 270 or 280 for a first or second failure by a young person if the young person recomplies within 5 working days of being given a section 252 notice in relation to the failure.

 **How obligation satisfied**